sejal-jagtap/de_bank_churn_analysis/README.md

      VS Code uses the .devcontainer/devcontainer.json configuration and the Dockerfile at the repo root to build the container
   6. Dependencies are installed automatically (make install is run via postCreateCommand)
-  7. Once the container is ready you can run the project using the below commands: make run    #runs the main python script make test   #runs the test file make cleans #cleans cache
+  7. Once the container is ready, you can run the project using the following commands: make run    #runs the main python script make test   #runs the test file make cleans #cleans cache